grawity/dotfiles/README.md

 If `$DESKTOP_SESSION` is empty (a bare WM is being started), starts necessary daemons: compositor, notification daemon, polkit agent, screensaver, systemd-logind lock event handler, xbindkeys.

 Also starts misc. daemons that are X11-dependent and per-session.

+## Misc notes

+  * the underscores are there so that I could have just a single `- dotfiles/vim/_*` rsync exclude rule instead of 4–5 separate ones